Working Through COVID-19

 Guidance on Taking Leave

-The Families First Coronavirus Response Act (FFCRA) provides certain employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
+The Families First Coronavirus Response Act (or FFCRA Act) provides certain employees* with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
 These provisions will apply from April 1, 2020 through December 31, 2020.

 The federally mandated FFCRA benefits expired on December 31, 2020.
-However, USF leadership has made the decision to voluntarily extend benefits under the FFCRA through March 31, 2021.
+However, USF leadership has made the decision to voluntarily extend Emergency Paid Sick Leave through September 30, 2021.

 How does this change affect you?
-Beginning January 2021, employees who have NOT already exhausted their sick leave benefits under the FFCRA will still be able to request Emergency Sick Leave according to the below criteria.
-Emergency FMLA under the FFCRA will not be extended.
+Beginning April 1, 2021, employees will be able to request Emergency Paid Sick Leave according to the below criteria.
+With the passing of additional legislation via the American Rescue Plan Act of 2021 (ARP) signed by President Biden on March 11, 2021, it resets the 10-day/80-hour limit for emergency paid sick leave.
+So, an employee who has already exhausted that amount may have an additional 10 days/80 hours available starting April 1.
+Emergency FMLA under the FFCRA was not extended.
 Click here to visit the FFCRA for more details.

 Employees who are sick should not come to work on campus.
 An employee who is exhibiting COVID-19 symptoms or who is diagnosed with COVID-19 should not come to work.
 There are also leave options for employees who are awaiting testing, directed to self-isolate, and recovering.
 The employee should contact his or her supervisor as soon as possible and advise the supervisor of the reason for the absence.
 The supervisor should consult with Central Human Resources to determine how the leave should be administered and the case reported.
 Employee healthcare information will be treated as confidential, as permitted by law.